-knowledge and understanding
+Knowledge and Understanding

+At the end of this teaching the students should be able to:

+BIO/13

-- Describe bacteria and viruses.
-Know the structure and function of biological molecules.
-Know the differences between eukaryotic and prokaryotic cells.
-Know what the approaches and tools are to study the cell.
-Describe cellular compartments and intracellular organelles.
-Know the cell physiology, the movement of molecules, passive transport, active transport, endocytosis (phagocytosis and pinocytosis) and exocytosis.
-Know the nucleic acids.
+- Describe bacteria and viruses. - Know the structure and function of biological molecules. - Know the differences between eukaryotic and prokaryotic cells. - Know what the approaches and tools are to study the cell. - Describe cellular compartments and intracellular organelles. - Know the cell physiology, the movement of molecules, passive transport, active transport, endocytosis (phagocytosis and pinocytosis) and exocytosis. - Know the nucleic acids.
 DNA and RNA.
 Transcription and translation.
 Regulation of gene expression.
+Describe the biosynthesis of proteins. - Describe the cell cycle. - Describe sexual reproduction and its evolutionary meaning. - Describe tissues, stem cells and cancer. - Know the genes that are critical for cancer development: proto-oncogenes and tumours suppressor genes.

+MED/36

+- Have basic knowledge of radiation physics and radiobiology. - Develop a knowledge of the basic elements of the different radiological techniques.

+BIO/10

+- Students will have to demonstrate that they have understood through the lessons and exercises which are the structures of the most important biological macromolecules. - They will also have to demonstrate, through the final test, that they know how to frame the role of these molecules in the context of the main metabolic processes that take place in the cell.

+BIO/12

+- Know and understand the principles underlying the interpretation of laboratory data: - the sources of pre-analytical and analytical variability; - the principles of quality control; the diagnostic reference values; - the dosage methods and the diagnostic role of the main enzymatic markers (including in their use as organ markers); - homeostasis of water and electrolytes; the principles of methods for dosing electrolytes from clinical samples; - the principles of blood gas assessment methods; - the impact of acid-base balance in the development of pathologies, the main techniques of diagnostic molecular biology

+• MED/03

+- understand the genetic terminology and the differences between genetic variants; - know the models of inheritance of monogenic and mitochondrial DNA - understand the main chromosomal disorders; - understand the multifactorial models and the main features of personalised medicine

+MED/07

-Describe the biosynthesis of proteins.
-Describe the cell cycle.
-Describe sexual reproduction and its evolutionary meaning.
-Describe tissues, stem cells and cancer.
-Know the genes that are critical for cancer development: proto-oncogenes and tumours suppressor genes. - Have basic knowledge of radiation physics and radiobiology.
-Develop a knowledge of the basic elements of the different radiological techniques. - Students will have to demonstrate that they have understood through the lessons and exercises which are the structures of the most important biological macromolecules.
-They will also have to demonstrate, through the final test, that they know how to frame the role of these molecules in the context of the main metabolic processes that take place in the cell. - Know and understand the principles underlying the interpretation of laboratory data: the sources of pre-analytical and analytical variability; the principles of quality control; the diagnostic reference values; the dosage methods and the diagnostic role of the main enzymatic markers (including in their use as organ markers); homeostasis of water and electrolytes; the principles of methods for dosing electrolytes from clinical samples; the principles of blood gas assessment methods; the impact of acid-base balance in the development of pathologies, the main techniques of diagnostic molecular biology - Demonstrate the knowledge of the correct genetic terminology, the knowledge of the main hereditary transmission models of monogenic, chromosomal and multifactorial diseases, the knowledge of the main biological mechanisms that cause hereditary diseases, the understanding of how to build family pedigrees and calculate the recurrence of the disease. understanding of the main types of genetic tests and their correct use. - Describe the architecture of the bacterial, fungal, and protozoan cell and the structure of the viral particles.
-Know the metabolism and bacterial growth: the production of bacterial spores.
-Know the stages of viral replication cycles.
-Know the basics of bacterial and viral genetics: transformation, transduction, bacterial conjugation, viral genetic variability.
-Know the pathogenic action of bacteria and viruses: transmission routes and stages of the infectious process.
-Know the process of toxin production and explain the mechanisms of action of exotoxins and endotoxins.
-Know the basics of innate and cell-mediated immunity.
-Know and describe the characteristics of immune sera and vaccines.
-Know the general principles for the diagnosis of diseases caused by pathogenic microorganisms.
+- Describe the architecture of the bacterial, fungal, and protozoan cell and the structure of the viral particles. - Know the metabolism and bacterial growth: the production of bacterial spores. - Know the stages of viral replication cycles. - Know the basics of bacterial and viral genetics: transformation, transduction, bacterial conjugation, viral genetic variability. - Know the pathogenic action of bacteria and viruses: transmission routes and stages of the infectious process. - Know the process of toxin production and explain the mechanisms of action of exotoxins and endotoxins. - Know the basics of innate and cell-mediated immunity.
+Know and describe the characteristics of immune sera and vaccines. - Know the general principles for the diagnosis of diseases caused by pathogenic microorganisms.

-Applying knowledge and understanding
+Applying Knowledge and Understanding